 Non-surgical treatments, including physical therapy, lifestyle modification, medication, acupuncture, and spinal injections, are often recommended for most patients with spinal conditions.
 Surgery is considered when these measures prove ineffective, symptoms progress, or when non-surgical options are unsuitable for the patient's condition.

-The objectives of surgical treatment are to relieve symptoms, correct spinal deformities and to stabilise the spine.
+The objectives of surgical treatment are to relieve symptoms, correct spinal deformities and stabilise the spine.
 The use of minimally invasive techniques has led to a reduction in post-operative pain, duration of hospital stays and earlier return to daily activities.
 These include techniques such as, minimally invasive approaches, tubular procedures and endoscopic procedures.